neusinn/VSPD/Readme.md

 As the pressure sensor of the devices are quite noisy following steps where taken used to smooth it.
 a) As datasource the ambient (local) barometric pressure as measured by the pressure sensor will be used.
 This source data comes smoothed by a two-stage filter to reduce noise and instantaneous variation.
-b) In addition the value are smoothes  by a Exponentially Weighted Moving Average (EWMA) filter with factor a = 0.1 of the newest measurement.
+b) In addition the value are smoothes  by a Exponentially Weighted Moving Average (EWMA) filter with factor a = 0.15 of the newest measurement.
 c) The vertical speed calculated over a 30 second time period.
 d) VSPD is rounded on 10 m/h.
 e) The measurement is done every second.
 f) VSPD values < |20| m/h are set to 0

-## Configurations
+## Datafield Settings

 - Enable VSPD recording and graph
 - Enable 0 ascent speed in LAP